omniscale/imposm3/docs/mapping.rst

 ``source`` is the table name of another Imposm table from the same mapping file.
 You can also reference another generalized table, to create multiple generalizations of the same data.

 ``tolerance`` is the `resolution` used for the Douglas-Peucker simplification.
-It has the same unit as the import `-srid`, i.e. meters for OpenLayers:900913 and degrees for EPSG:4326.
+It has the same unit as the import `-srid`, i.e. meters for ESPG:3857 (equivalent to OpenLayers:900913) and degrees for EPSG:4326.
 Imposm uses `PostGIS ST_SimplifyPreserveTopology <http://postgis.net/docs/ST_SimplifyPreserveTopology.html>`_.

 The optional ``sql_filter`` can be used to limit the rows that will be generalized.
 You can use it to drop geometries that are to small for the target map scale.